OlegWock/webpack-react-web-extension-template/README.md

 ### Contentscripts

 Contentscripts are discovered automatically (just like pages) and compiled into `contentscripts` folder in dist.
-You, however, need to manually adjust manifest to include your contentscript on pages of site.
+You, however, need to manually adjust manifest to enable your contentscript for desired web-site.
 Don't forget to include common chunks there too (see example for `example.com` site in manifest). **If you added contentscript to manifest, but nothing happens on site (no error) – most likely you forgot to include common chunks.**

 ### Components and utils

 These folders are for shared code.
 You can organize them in any structure to your liking.
-Code from `components` will go into `ui` common chunk and code from `utils` into `other` chunks.
+Code from `components` will go into `ui` common chunk and code from `utils` into `other` chunk.

 ### Assets

 Content of this folder will be copied without any processing.
-However, if you import any file from this folder in you code (page, contentscript or background worker) it will be replaced with call to `chrome.runtime.getURL`, so you can use it in your code.
+However, if you import any file from this folder in your code it will be replaced with call to `chrome.runtime.getURL`, so you can use it in directly as `src` of image for example.
 If you need to get asset's content, you can use fetch to load assets from URL.
 See examples in [`components/AnnoyingPopup/index.tsx`](src/components/AnnoyingPopup/index.tsx).

 ### Raw imports